Impact of COVID-19 pandemic on sports events around the world

 * The MLB has further delayed its 2020 season's opening day of March 26. * The Women's National Basketball Association postponed the start of its 2020 regular season, originally scheduled to run from May 15-Sept.
 20.

-* The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed.
-BASKETBALL
+BASEBALL * The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed.

-* The International Basketball Federation postponed the men's Olympic qualifiers, European Championship and the Americas Championship by a year.
-BOXING
+BASKETBALL * The International Basketball Federation postponed the men's Olympic qualifiers, European Championship and the Americas Championship by a year.

 * Anthony Joshua's world heavyweight title defence against Bulgarian Kubrat Pulev at Tottenham Hotspur's stadium on June 20 was postponed.
 CRICKET